ANNUAL SHUTDOWN 20/12/2024 - 02/01/2025: HAPPY CHRISTMAS!

 All wood burning stoves must meet UK building regulations.
 Before you can even think about keeping a fire going, there are specific building regulations about how the stove flue is fitted, along with the fireplace hearth’s size, and the stove’s distance from combustibles.
 Complying with the regulations will affect the type of stove that is suitable for your property.
 A breakdown of the regulations are as follows…

 A wood burning stove must stand on a non-combustible hearth (a hearth made of stone, concrete or brick) extending at least 230mm in front and at least 155mm at the sides.
 If the hearth is on a floor that might catch fire, it should be over 250mm thick.
 Any wood burner with an output of 5kws or higher requires a vent that remains permanently open.
-If you own a listed property, the installation regulations can be more complex.
+If you own a listed property, the installation regulations can be more complex and hiring the correct person is more important than ever.

 I don’t think it’ll come as a surprise to anyone that coal is not really a green option, so what else can you do if you want an open fire but don’t want to use coal?